 Our policy is to use a positive attitude to discipline rather than simply issue punishments for bad behaviour.
-Praise and encouragement are seen as very important, from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Head and Deputy Head to show special achievements.
+Praise and encouragement are seen as very important, from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Head/Head of Department to show special achievements.